fhalab/evSeq/README.md

 Unfortunately, multiplexed sequencing with 96 samples is still an order of magnitude more expensive per sample than a single Sanger run, and so is also impractical for use in sequencing DE variants.
 Notably, however, the sequencing depth generated from a 96-barcode multiplexed sequencing run is much greater than what is needed for sequencing variants from MLDE experiments, where the individual samples sequenced are (ideally) monoclonal and the locations of mutations are generally known.
 Recognizing this unneccessary depth, deSeq employs an inline barcoding approach to further spread the reads from multiplexed NGS over an even greater number of samples, further decreasing the per-sample sequencing cost. *Using this inline barcoding approach, deSeq enables sequencing of up to 8 plates of variants at a total cost of $80 (when outsourcing to commercial sequencing companies), 10.4 cents per variant, ~130 reads per variant.
 Because the actual sequencing step can be outsourced, deSeq is available to all labs, whether or not they have directe access to NGS.*

 ## Molecular Biology
-deSeq focuses the reads generated during NGS to DNA regions known to contain mutations (i.e. from site-saturation mutagenesis).
+deSeq focuses the reads generated during NGS to DNA regions known to contain mutations (e.g. from site-saturation mutagenesis).
 The general procedure for deSeq for a single variant (e.g. one well in a plate) is shown in the below figure.

 ![deSeq One Well](./GitImages/SingleWelldeSeq.png "deSeq One Well")